Arizona's Big-City Destination

 Using Arizona's indigenous foods, the chef at Kai (in the Sheraton Wild Horse Pass Resort) has created a changing menu of seasonal recipes—many featuring Native American ingredients and spices.
 Heirloom produce comes from ancient seeds cultivated by Southwestern tribal groups.
 Specialties include soup made with huitlacoche, a smoky-tasting fungus that grows on ears of corn; pan-seared duck breast with prickly pear compote; and beef tenderloin with a pomegranate demi-glace.
 In this elegant, modern space, you'll savor every bite.

-Looking for a romantic getaway?
+Looking for things for couples to do?
 Make a reservation at T. Cook's , where elegant high ceilings and flowing draperies create Old World ambiance.
 This restaurant in the Royal Palms Resort and Spa offers a selection of Mediterranean entrées, including delectable rotisserie dishes.
 Try the Maine lobster served with a champagne-chive butter sauce or the house specialty, paella with lobster claws.

 French-influenced Mediterranean cuisine isn't the only star at Different Pointe of View .
-This restaurant at the Pointe Hilton Tapatio Cliffs Resort sits some 700 feet above Phoenix, offering a spectacular sunset view of the valley and its sparkling evening lights.
+This restaurant at the Pointe Hilton Tapatio Cliffs Resort should be on anyone’s list of things to do in Phoenix, as it sits some 700 feet above the city and offers a spectacular sunset view of the valley and its sparkling evening lights.
 From thick and creamy soups like lobster bisque to delicate fish in savory sauces, the menu takes advantage of fresh seasonal ingredients.
 The award-winning international wine list is another selling point.

 See all the AAA Diamond Rated restaurants for this destination.

 What are New Year’s festivities without college football?
 Pregame fun for the Cactus Bowl , held the day after Christmas, includes a party near Chase Stadium with marching bands, pep rallies and live music.
-Starting in mid-November enjoy a hole-in-one golf tournament and a block party that leads up to the PlayStation Fiesta Bowl , held at The University of Phoenix Stadium in Glendale, in late December.
+Starting in mid-November enjoy a hole-in-one golf tournament and a block party that leads up to the PlayStation Fiesta Bowl , held at State Farm Stadium in Glendale, in early January.
 The excitement continues with Phoenix’s annual National Bank of Arizona Fiesta Bowl Parade , one of the country’s largest.
-It proceeds down Central Avenue and includes marching bands from around the country, gussied-up horses, lavish floats and colorful balloons.
+It proceeds down Central Avenue and includes marching bands that travel from around the country, gussied-up horses, lavish floats and colorful balloons.

 In March, the Heard Museum Guild Indian Fair and Market brings together the finest Native American artists in the Southwest.
 You'll see pottery, carved Kachina dolls, baskets, jewelry, photography and paintings—along with talented musicians, drummers and feather-costumed dancers.
-Be sure to try the fry bread and posole stew.
+If you’re wondering where to eat, be sure to try the fry bread and posole stew.

 The Valley of the Sun knows how to put on a party for Independence Day, and the Fabulous Phoenix Fourth lives up to its name.
-Enjoy live entertainment by local acts, amusement rides, a classic car exhibit and lots of food.
+Enjoy live entertainment by local acts, amusement rides, a classic car exhibit and lots of food from local restaurants.
 The party wraps up with a spectacular fireworks display at Steele Indian School Park.

 The bratwurst's steaming, the accordion's jamming and the tap's open at Tempe's annual Four Peaks Oktoberfest .
 Knockwurst and potato latkes are on the menu, and so is your favorite brew.
 Sitting is verboten, so boogie to an R&B band, feel irie with a reggae outfit or oompah into the night with polka players.

-In December, more than 3.5 million lights transform the Phoenix Zoo into a twinkling holiday wonderland.
+In December, more than 3.5 million lights transform the Phoenix Zoo into a twinkling holiday wonderland that’s one of the most magical things to do in Phoenix.
 ZooLights features fantastic creatures and light sculptures, including an 18-foot-long rattlesnake and a life-size talking giraffe.
 For holiday shopping, don't miss the Pueblo Grande Museum Indian Market , held on the museum grounds.
 One-of-a-kind crafts by more than 100 top artisans make perfect gifts for friends and family.

 From late November to late December you can experience Christmas lights the old-fashioned way at the Desert Botanical Garden's Las Noches de las Luminarias .
 A Southwestern Christmas tradition, luminarias are sand-weighted paper bags holding a candle, and they're typically spaced along walkways and rooflines.
 In the botanical garden, thousands of luminarias light the paths and cast a radiant glow on beautiful desert flora.
 Stroll the garden and enjoy musical entertainment, and sip on a glass of wine or warm cider to keep the December chill at bay.